features · Sep 3, 2014

 • Bootjack is a complete porting of Bootstrap 3, with almost identical CSS and APIs.

-Stream is our web server, written in pure Dart, equipped with the abilities of routing, filter, server side MVC, etc. Stream works seamlessly with the event loop model.
+Stream is our web server, written in pure Dart, equipped with the abilities of routing, filter, server side MVC, etc. Stream works smoothly with the event loop model.
 Writing a request handler is just about chaining a sequence of non-blocking routines.
 It is not only more productive and also more pleasure to work with than traditional multi-threading model.
 We also scale our web service and handle HTTPS with nginx, and delegate requests to Stream.
 With this architecture we are able to spawn and despawn Dart VM individually and upgrade the server without interupting user activities.

 Conclusion